-In general, each Psychology faculty advisor has about 50-60 assigned advisees so we provide here an overview of advising issues to facilitate the process.
+In general, each psychological science faculty advisor has about 50-60 assigned advisees so we provide here an overview of advising issues to facilitate the process.
 In general, you can expect a solid advising session to include some or all of the following:'

 - Your faculty advisor will assist you in assessing your progress toward academic and career goals, and help you understand the requirements and policies for your major and degree.

 - Your faculty advisor will respond to your questions related to specific courses that meet your academic goals.

 - You and your advisor can jointly develop an action plan for reaching your academic goals.